5ft3squirrel/Readings/Kittler_Friedrich_Towards_an_Ontology_of_Media.md

 ⋅⋅⋅ ⥣ conclusion: <mark>"philosophy completely neglected its own technical media."</mark></br>
 ⋅⋅⋅ ---------------------------------</br>
 ⋅⋅⋅ Heidegger:</br>
-⋅⋅⋅ "destruction of metaphysics" -> actual presence was not the most noble ontologic attribute.</br>
+⋅⋅⋅ ⋅⋅⋅ "destruction of metaphysics" -> actual presence was not the most noble ontologic attribute.</br>
-⋅⋅⋅ by: twofold absence of future and past: ourselves<--distinguished from -->others</br>
+⋅⋅⋅ ⋅⋅⋅ by: twofold absence of future and past: ourselves<--distinguished from -->others</br>
-⋅⋅⋅ **distance**: prominent to our being-in-the-world.</br>
+⋅⋅⋅ ⋅⋅⋅ **distance**: prominent to our being-in-the-world.</br>
-⋅⋅⋅ **matter**: not just Aristotelian matter, but relate to nature i.e. leather shoes</br>
+⋅⋅⋅ ⋅⋅⋅ **matter**: not just Aristotelian matter, but relate to nature i.e. leather shoes</br>
-⋅⋅⋅ **place**: not Cartesian coordinates, but relate to our walking and seeing, our senses.</br>
+⋅⋅⋅ ⋅⋅⋅ **place**: not Cartesian coordinates, but relate to our walking and seeing, our senses.</br>
-⋅⋅⋅ ^^i.e. a friend is nearer to a myopic than the asphalt of the road and glasses on his nose. voice of someone we call is nearer than the telephone receiver itself.</br>
+⋅⋅⋅ ⋅⋅⋅ ^^i.e. a friend is nearer to a myopic than the asphalt of the road and glasses on his nose. voice of someone we call is nearer than the telephone receiver itself.</br>
-⋅⋅⋅ finally: "modern man has become a consumer of radio news which distracts him with worldwide news from his <mark>existential authenticity</mark>."</br>
+⋅⋅⋅ ⋅⋅⋅ finally: "modern man has become a consumer of radio news which distracts him with worldwide news from his **existential authenticity**."</br>
+⋅⋅⋅ ⋅⋅⋅ ontology: turns into ontology of "dustances, transmissions, and media."</br>
+⋅⋅⋅ ⋅⋅⋅ i.e. radio: as man's existential tendency to dedistanciate, to diminish distances.</br>
+- [ ] Kittler: "postwar computers cannot be thought of anymore as external and extensive objects which our immaterial cartesian subject represents to itself.
+On the contrary, computer technology on the one hand and man on the other are inseparately linked by an endless feedback loop, by technology's essence as the danger itself...recursion should start with the earliest Greek thinker-poets, pass to Asistotle's fatal distinction btw physics and logic, and lead to our latest logical and aristhmetical machinery."
+⋅⋅⋅ 1. "technical media are the visible side of some moon whose dark side would be mathematics and physics".</br>
+⋅⋅⋅ 2. form v. matter ---maths, computer science---> commands addresses, data.</br>
+## summary
 ⋅⋅⋅